Research and study

 |Little guidance, but amount is quantitative and qualitative.||Seek advice if you want to copy more than a small amount.|

 |Licensed content.||Depends on the terms and conditions in the licence agreement.||Licensed content available through the Library generally permits limited copying for non-commercial, personal use.|

 |Website content.||Check terms and conditions on website.||Website content generally permits limited copying for non-commercial, personal use.|

 Curtin has agreements with various software providers which cover the use of software by particular groups, or for specific purposes.
 Any use of software outside of the terms of these agreements is prohibited.

 Any copying of software manuals must meet terms of software agreements, and/or fair dealing copying limits (manuals are considered a ‘literary work’).

 Material which does not support the educational purposes of the University must not be downloaded, copied, or communicated using Curtin equipment, facilities, or networks.
-For additional information on appropriate uses of technology refer to the ICT Use Policy Manual.
+For additional information on appropriate uses of technology refer to the ICT Appropriate Use Procedures.